Macedonia Missionary Baptist Church

 August 10, 2008 through February 20, 2011.
 On February 27, 2011, Reverend Mormon resigned.

 The Deacon Ministry (Dale Smith, Chairman) handled securing the pulpit.
 On July 16, 2011, Reverend Sylvester Jackson conducted a church meeting at Macedonia Missionary Baptist Church per the members’ request.
 The result of the meeting was the formation of the Church Council, a body of members with the purpose to keep the church moving forward.
 The elected members were: Paulett Smith (Chairperson), Reverend S.W.
 Harrison, Adrienne Logan, Lillian Thomas, Deacon Ronald Smith, Deacon Dale Smith, James Lagroon, Deaconess Loretta Williams, and Deloris A. Bacote.
-This council is still active.

 In November 2011, the Pastoral Search Committee (PSC) was formed.
 The elected members are: Minister Ankoma Anderson (Chairman), Reverend S.W.
 Harrison, Cornelia Walker, Deaconess Loretta Williams, Annie Jackson, Deloris A. Bacote, and Trustee Terrence Smith.
-Currently, the PSC is in charge of securing the pulpit.

 On May 5, 2012, Minister Ankoma Anderson participated in the Little River Missionary Baptist Association’s (LRMBA) Catechism Exam and passed.
 Minister Ankoma Anderson was ordained on September 16, 2012.